firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ### Dash & Display Options

+- Xiaomi Pro 2 builders running dual 75100s keep the stock dash by relocating the ESC and splicing lighting into AUX power while custom scripts bridge the UART header—proof the dash and lighting can coexist with direct ADC throttles.[^xiaomi_dash_dual75100]
 - **CrowPanel touch dashboards free up IO.** Builders moving to CrowPanel’s 5" 800×480 ESP32-S3 display route the VESC BMS over CAN and dedicate UART to the dash; plan for LVGL-based touch controls plus extra GPIO for profile switching when the stock dash already consumes UART.[^55]

 ### Profile & Gear Switching